bkocis/DRLND_Pr_3_Collaboration_and_Competition/report.md

 ### Future Work / Improvement points

-- share experiences between the two agents OR define to separate agents that are not sharing experiences between each other
+- It would be interesting to compare the case of training with share experiences between the two agents and the training where the two agents learn separately not sharing experiences between each other.

 - Reproducibility of good training session